primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 Each type of Task action also has a date field in the Case forms which marks the Task as "complete".
 Once a user enters a date value into this field, the Task is marked as "complete" and disappears from the Tasks list.

 To complete a Task, click on that Task in the list.
 You will arrive at that Task's Case, on the form which corresponds to that Task and contains its "complete" field.
 (Note: Usually the "complete" field for a Task will have help text to let you know it is used to complete a Task.)
 For example, if I click on a Case Plan Task, I will arrive at the Case Plan form for that Case.
 This form contains the field "Case Plan Initiated".
-If I fill out this field, the Task will be marked as "complete."
+If I fill out this field, the Task will be completed and will disappear from the Tasks list.

-TODO Screenshot

 Note that each Primero configuration may have different names for the fields which set and complete Tasks.
 Below is a list of the fields used for each type of Task action in the Primero default configuration.